mickfuzz/phd4/_posts/thesis_chapters/tocs/2025-7-7-Culture.md_toc.md

             -   [Summative table illustrating stages of facilitating RARB in this study](#summative-table-illustrating-stages-of-facilitating-rarb-in-this-study)
-        -   [Communicate dimensions of agency and related design concerns via jamming as a metaphor](#communicate-dimensions-of-agency-and-related-design-concerns-via-jamming-as-a-metaphor)
+        -   [Communicating dimensions of agency and related design concerns via jamming as a metaphor](#communicating-dimensions-of-agency-and-related-design-concerns-via-jamming-as-a-metaphor)
         -   [Conclusion](#conclusion)
     -   [Footnotes](#footnotes)